Tenaka/SecureReport/README.md

 Checks "HKLM:\SOFTWARE\Microsoft\Windows NT\Currentversion\Winlogon" for any clear text credentials remaining from a MECM\SCCM\MDT deployment.

 #Unquoted
-The Unquoted paths vulnerability is when a Windows Service's 'Path to Executable' contains spaces and not wrapped in double quotes providing a route to System.
+The Unquoted Path vulnerability is when a Windows Service's 'Path to Executable' contains spaces and is not wrapped in double-quotes providing a route to System.
 Further information can be found @ https://www.tenaka.net/unquotedpaths